andik101/redis-kubernetes/README.md

 > **Tip**: If you delete the StorageClass or PVC all your data will be lose.

-The docker image used for this deployment is the Bitnami maintained Redis chart
+The docker image used for this deployment is the Bitnami maintained Redis chart.

 ### Cluster topologies